Opt-out of ChatGPT training

 Thus, I think it’s perfectly reasonable and ethical to opt out of data sharing to safeguard against the aforementioned harms.
 As OpenAI and other organizations develop a more effective governance structure and put more safeguards in place, I’m open to revisiting my position here.
 And if you are only using ChatGPT for relatively basic queries that contain information already public-available, you might consider not opting out.

-This article was inspired by Kai Uhlig’s LinkedIn post.
+This article was originally inspired by Kai Uhlig’s LinkedIn post.